 Four Common Ganchos

 Today’s Tango Topic deals with just Four of the most Common Ganchos and a few of their issues that happen for both roles.
-While there are many, many, many types of Ganchos to explore and play with these 4 explored below only scratch the dancing surface of them.
+While there are many, many, many types of Ganchos to explore and play with, these 4 only scratch the dancing surface of them.
 They are the foundation for nearly every other Gancho that comes after them.
-The Rotating Gancho, the Gooey Gancho series, the Follower’s Gancho series, the Ganchito, the Lead’s Gancho series, the Volcada Gancho, just to name a few, owe their foundation to the Four Common Ganchos in Parallel and Cross System.
+The Rotating Gancho, the Gooey Gancho series, the Follower Gancho series, the Ganchito (which is an itty-bitty Gancho), the Lead Gancho series, the Volcada Gancho, just to name a few, owe their foundation to the Four Common Ganchos in Parallel and Cross System.

 From A Following Perspective before we go too deep into this, there are some issues that you need to be aware of.
 1.)
 While you have almost ZERO control over the initiation of a Gancho, the response to the lead for the Gancho is all yours!
 Factually speaking you have complete control over whether or not a Gancho is performed at all.
 Ganchos are entirely optional for you.
 Contrary to what you may have been told, you are under no obligation to perform one.
 Ever.
 None.
 And don’t let some Lead/er tell you differently either.
 2.)
 The Four Common Ganchos are all about simple technique for you.
 It’s really an interrupted back step.
 Nothing more than that.
 The hard part about them for you is controlling the leg extension up (the hooking part) while balancing on one foot, and then…the leg extension out of them.
 Why ?
 What typically happens, unless properly trained and strengthened is that you, as the Follower, will drop your leg away from the Gancho almost immediately. 🙁 3.)
 Contrary to what you might believe, you are not going to hurt your lead (as much as some of them deserve it sometimes).
 You don’t want to hit anyone, or step on anyone, and you certainly don’t want to lift your leg!
 That’s just crazy!
 You can’t see what’s going to happen, and you quite literally freak out.